lavafroth/droidrunco/README.md

 ### Help wanted

-As you can see, there is no easy way to run Droidrunco on a phone natively, like an app.
+Evidently, there is no native way to run Droidrunco on a phone, like an app.
 Also, I am terrible at Android development.
 If you are an Android developer who can help me integrate [dadb](https://github.com/mobile-dev-inc/dadb) or [Shizuku](https://github.com/RikkaApps/Shizuku) into a fully fleshed app, feel free to contact me.